MadeWithCards/AdaptiveCardsStudio/README.md

 ## SampleData

 When editing templates its a tremendous help to have sample data available.
 The Extension lets you create and store sample data for your templates easily.
+You can also download samples directly from MadeWithCards